← Back to Documentation

 HistoricalRuns every overlapping historical window of the requested duration from 1926 to 2024.Best for sequence-of-returns intuition and concrete failure periods.

-Monte CarloDraws random annual returns with replacement from the same historical dataset.Best for broad stress testing.
+Monte CarloDraws random annual returns from the same historical dataset using either standard bootstrap or block bootstrap sampling.Best for broad stress testing.
 Up to 10,000 simulations.
 A seed can be set for reproducibility.
+Sign-in is required to run it in the product UI.

 Main Inputs